 Columbia, South Carolina

-• Requires all lawmakers to disclose all sources of income in an attempt to root out conflicts of interest.
+• Requires all lawmakers to disclose all sources of income - public and private - in an attempt to root out conflicts of interest.

 • Eliminates the "blackout period" right before an election when candidates do not have to disclose donors.